top of page

 • Mission: To help sustain a high quality of life for all citizens by protecting and restoring the environment and public health in New Hampshire.

-CLIMATE RISE IN THE SEACOAST (C-RiSE) PROJECT
+CLIMATE RISE IN THE SEACOAST (C-RiSE) PROJECT: HTTPS://WWW.NHCAW.ORG/PROJECT/CRISE

 • Intended to provide municipalities along the Great Bay with the resources they need to assess sea level rise and storm surge flooding.
 The Great Bay communities that have been assessed include: Rollinsford, Dover, Madbury, Durham, Newmarket, Newfields, Exeter, Stratham, Greenland, and Newington.
+Completed in 2015-2017.

 NEW HAMPSHIRE PUBLIC UTILITIES COMMISSION: WWW.PUC.NH.GOV